Why is the Hill Country Ride for AIDS So Important?

 The number of people who have been newly infected in our area is also on the rise.
 From 2010 to 2012, 815 people tested positive for HIV, with more than half receiving an additional diagnosis of AIDS, which is when a person’s CD4 cell count drops below 200.
 AIDS is fatal without treatment.
 However, HIV/AIDS is not a death sentence.
 The Ride's beneficiary agencies provide access to quality care and support to help people affected by HIV/AIDS to not only live, but thrive.

 While the disease is staging a dramatic comeback in Austin and other Texas communities, state and federal funding for healthcare services is down, increasing the need for community support and involvement.
-Over the past 22 years, the Hill Country Ride for AIDS has raised more than $11 million for HIV and AIDS treatment and prevention.
+Over the past 24 years, the Hill Country Ride for AIDS has raised almost $12 million for HIV and AIDS treatment and prevention.

 YOUR HELP IS NEEDED TO COMBAT THESE INCREASING RATES IN A CLIMATE OF REDUCED FUNDING!